Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Moving from reliability to drilling efficiency, we continue to be pleased with the impact of our performance dashboards.
 Across our fleet, we are operating at an average of 111% of our previously established key performance indicators.
 As a reminder, we established KPIs for each phase of the well construction process and established benchmark targets, which at the time, represented our top quartile performance fleet wide.

 Now, as a result of the improved visibility and focus, we are experiencing reduction in well construction times such that the vast majority of the fleet is now outperforming what was previously our top quartile.
-While extremely encouraged by the results thus far, there is more that we can and will do as we continue to add to the functionality of the app (09:11) and find additional ways of leveraging its further compressed well construction times and drive consistency of performance across our global operations.
+While extremely encouraged by the results thus far, there is more that we can and will do as we continue to add to the functionality of the app and find additional ways of leveraging it to further compressed well construction times and drive consistency of performance across our global operations.

 In summary, from an operational standpoint, as we await the market recovery, we continue to improve upon those things that are within our control, driving down the cost of well delivery, which should ultimately help to facilitate our customers' future investment in offshore drilling.